iotaledger/goshimmer/documentation/docs/protocol_specification/components/overview.md

 There are several core applications that must be run by all nodes, as the value transfer applications, which maintains the [ledger state](ledgerstate.md) (including  advanced [output types](advanced_outputs.md)), and a quantity called [Mana](mana.md), that serves as a scarce resource as our Sybil protection mechanism.
 Additionally, all nodes must run what we call the consensus applications, which regulate timestamps in the blocks and resolve conflicts.
 The consensus mechanism implemented in GoShimmer is leaderless and consists out of multiple components:
-1. [Approval Weight](consensus_mechanism.md#approval-weight-aw) is an objective measure to determine the grade of finality of blocks and branches based on [active cMana](consensus_mechanism.md#Active-cMana).
+1. [Approval Weight](consensus_mechanism.md#approval-weight-aw) is an objective measure to determine the grade of finality of blocks and conflicts based on [active cMana](consensus_mechanism.md#Active-cMana).
 2. The [Modular Conflict Selection Function](consensus_mechanism.md#modular-conflict-selection-function) is an abstraction on how a node sets an initial opinion on conflicts based on the .

 ## Data Flow - Overview